of Attacks: 1

 stared them down, then summoned a flying

-chariot, pulled by two dragons, and
+pulled by 2 dragons, and

 made her escape.
 She was assumed to